hscale/publish_my_data/README.md

 - A SPARQL Endpoint
 - Filterable lists of datasets and resources

-This is the same code that powers the enterprise, hosted version of PublishMyData.
+This is the same core code that powers the enterprise, hosted version of PublishMyData.
 For more details see the [PublishMyData](http://publishmydata.com) website.

 ## How to use